 If, instead, your mind is filled to the brim with what your poor puppy must be feeling (confused, lonely), your own anger should evaporate.
 And that makes room for effective problem-solving.

 In my experience, the Magic Answer to all of puppyhood is empathy.
 Not some fancy dog-trainer technique.
 Plain old empathy.
-I promise it’ll make you happier and make you a dramatically better dog trainer, especially as you learn to negotiate your kidnapped alien puppy’s native ways: using one’s mouth to explore the world, co-sleeping, moving around in an unrestricted fashion, and going potty whenever and wherever one has to.
+I promise it’ll make you happier throughout puppyhood, and help you become a dramatically better teacher for your puppy as you learn to work with your puppy’s native ways.

 EVERYONE BITES ON PLANET DOG